v-chist/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.

 Model was correct for all of the traffic signs (accuracy 100%).
 However for "speed limit 70" it was very close to make a mistake and consider it "speed limit 30".
-This approximately matches with the accuracy 0.913 on the test set.
+This approximately matches with the accuracy 0.927 on the test set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

-Prediction was successful for all images, but the most difficult for prediction were "speed limit 70" and "children crossing".
-For "speed limit 70" network was very close to consider it "speed limit 30" and for "children crossing" network has ~40% probability for the correct answer and 20% probability for "beware of ice/snow" sign.
+Prediction was successful for all images, softmax probability is close to 1 for the correct answer for all images.
+Most probably it is caused by quite good quality of the images taken from the web.
+The most difficult sign to classify: "speed limit 70"

+Softmax probabilities:

 Top 5 predictions for **"speed limit 70"**:

-    1) Speed limit 70				 Probability: 28.94046593
+    1) Speed limit 70				 Probability: 0.973
-    2) Speed limit 30				 Probability: 27.22708511
+    2) Speed limit 20				 Probability: 0.027
-    3) Speed limit 20				 Probability: 24.824543
+    3) Speed limit 30				 Probability: ~1e-06
-    4) Speed limit 120				 Probability: 9.35268974
+    4) General caution				 Probability: ~1e-10
-    5) Speed limit 100				 Probability: 5.10242605
+    5) Speed limit 120				 Probability: ~1e-11

 Top 5 predictions for **"straight ahead":**

-    1) Straignt ahead				 Probability: 79.01501465
+    1) Straignt ahead				 Probability: 1
-    2) Roundabout mandatory			 Probability: 36.46518326
-    3) Go straight or right			 Probability: 26.15068626
+    2) Go straight or right			 Probability: ~1.e-12
+    3) Turn left ahead			 	 Probability: ~1.e-13
-    4) Turn right ahead				 Probability: 24.51254463
+    4) Turn right ahead				 Probability: ~1.e-14
-    5) End of no passing			 Probability: 23.76437378
+    5) Go straight or left			 Probability: ~1.e-16

 Top 5 predictions for **"general caution"**:

-    1) General caution							 Probability: 53.14277267
+    1) General caution							 Probability: 1
-    2) Right-of-way at the next intersection	 Probability: 16.81989861
+    2) Pedestrians 								 Probability: ~1.e-9
-    3) Traffic signals							 Probability: 15.71035576
+    3) Traffic signals							 Probability: ~1.e-13
-    4) Pedestrians								 Probability: 14.37226963
+    4) Right-of-way at the next intersection	 Probability: ~1.e-15
-    5) speed limit 70							 Probability: 8.5656786
+    5) Road narrows on the right				 Probability: ~1.e-17

 Top 5 predictions for **"yield"**:

-    1) Yield						 Probability: 63.01762772
+    1) Yield						 				Probability: 1
-    2) Keep right					 Probability: 12.94537926
+    2) Double curve					 				Probability: ~1.e-11
-    3) No vehicles					 Probability: 11.98474884
+    3) Road work					 				Probability: ~1.e-12
-    4) Ahead only					 Probability: 7.75268936
+    4) Speed limit (50km/h)			 				Probability: ~1.e-14
-    5) Stop							 Probability: 6.49108744
+    5) No passing for vehicles over 3.5 metric tons	Probability: ~1.e-14

 Top 5 predictions for **"children crossing"**:

-    1) Children crossing			 Probability: 40.64864349
+    1) Children crossing			 Probability: 1
-    2) Beware of ice/snow			 Probability: 23.76899147
-    3) Dangerous curve to the right	 Probability: 13.59075642
+    2) Dangerous curve to the right	 Probability: ~1.e-6
+    3) Beware of ice/snow 			 Probability: ~1.e-8
-    4) Slippery road				 Probability: 12.18630886
+    4) Road narrows on the right	 Probability: ~1.e-8
-    5) Road work					 Probability: 6.45866108
+    5) Speed limit (120km/h)		 Probability: ~1.e-8